smithy-lang/smithy-typescript/README.md

 ## Troubleshooting

-Most of the issues with Gradle can be fixed by stopping the daemon by running `./gradlew --stop`
+Many Gradle issues can be fixed by stopping the daemon by running `./gradlew --stop`

 ## License